StreetStrider/flyd-glob/readme.md

 **watch** (watch.js):

-> get stream of changes of files matching certain glob expr in **string** or any of glob exprs in **array of strings**. stream will emit filenames on file changings
+> Get stream of changes of files matching certain glob expr in **string** or any of glob exprs in **array of strings**.
+Stream will emit filenames on file changings.
+Stream will never end, unless you do it manually.
+If you force stream to end, it will release underlying watch utility.

 ```js
 watch(string) → stream of filenames